 Another country where wearing the hijab is mandatory is in Iraq.
 The hijab is compulsory throughout the country, but it is more rigid in Najaf and Karbala’s Shi’a holy cities.
 The law of the land has made it mandatory for women to wear hijabs when out in public.
 Most women opt to wear abaya rather than just the hijab.
 The law that makes hijab mandatory in Iraq was received rather well when compared to Iran.
 There were fewer protests and criticisms.
-However, due to the nation’s safety reasons, Iraq had to issue a temporary hijab ban as ISIS bombers would not disguise themselves.

 3. Saudi Arabia